 "To fly a kite," replied the master with a smile. - A strong wind is blowing.

 The student was surprised and disappointed.
-His master goes to play carefree, fly kites when he asks for help!
-What a nonsense and stupid thing, and it ignores me.
+His master goes to play carefree, and flies kites when he asks for help!
+What nonsense and stupid thing, and it ignores me.

 "Come with me," said the master.
 "It's a very wise and educational activity," he added, as if reading the student's thoughts, and gave him a huge ball of string to carry.

-- Be careful, don't get confused and don't let go. - And he himself took bamboos, paper and some other elements that seemed useless to the student.
+- Be careful, don't get confused, and don't let go. - And he himself took bamboo, paper, and some other elements that seemed useless to the student.